mawemarta/mawemarta/README.md

 Load

-✔ Loading cleaned datasets into PostgreSQL
+✔ Create a database

+✔ Load the tranform data into the database

 ✔ Implementing incremental loading (daily updates)